dnhckt/Centipede/README.md

 # Centipede
-A recreation of the 1980's arcade game using C and ncurses.
+A janky recreation of the 1980's arcade game using C and ncurses.